 Do I Have a Heart Shaped Face?

-Very few people have a perfect example of a singular face shape.
-Most people have physical elements that could be considered part of a couple different shapes.
-Identifying your most distinguishing features is the best way to categorize your face shape.
+Most people have combined elements from different face shapes.
+Identifying your most prominent features is the best way to categorize your face shape.

 - A broad forehead

 - A narrow and sharp jawline

 - An angular chin